marlenedFR/cyberpunk2077/README.md

 # Cyberpunk 2077

-Simple fan page that I created to practice my HTML and CSS skills.
+Simple fan page that I created to practice HTML and CSS skills.